 Ealing Council organises the following types of appeals:

 Year 7 Appeals – September 2015 start

-The appeal form and guidance notes for year 7 appeals (September 2015 start) will be available for you to download from Monday 2 March 2015.
-All, year 7 appeals received by the deadline of Monday 13 April 2015 will be heard by Tuesday 16 June 2015.
+The appeal form and guidance notes for year 7 appeals (September 2015 start) are available for you to download.
+All year 7 appeals received by the deadline of Monday 13 April 2015 will be heard by Tuesday 16 June 2015.